Peter J. Solomon: Personal life

 Solomon is married to the former Susan Rebell.
 They have five children and twelve grandchildren.

 He is an experienced beekeeper and donated a large gift to build an insectarium bearing his name at the American Museum of Natural History.
+The Susan and Peter J. Solomon Family Insectarium at the American Museum of Natural History opened in May 2023 in the Museum's Richard Gilder Center for Science, Education, and Innovation.
+The Insectarium is a new gallery devoted to Earth's most diverse animal group with 18 live species of insects and features a large-scale, interactive model of a beehive.

 Charitable contributions

 Solomon’s personal foundation was established in 1987.
 He is a board member of the Memorial Sloan-Kettering Cancer Center, Memorial Hospital for Cancer and Allied Diseases and Sloan-Kettering Institute for Cancer Research.
 He is also a member of the Board of Overseers of Memorial Sloan-Kettering Cancer Center.

-Solomon is a trustee of the American Museum of Natural History, Co-Chair Emeritus with his wife of the American Friends of the Musée d’Orsay, Chairman Emeritus and director of The Manhattan Theatre Club and a trustee of the Lucius N. Littauer Foundation.
+Solomon is a trustee of the American Museum of Natural History, Co-Chair Emeritus with his wife of the American Friends of the Musée d'Orsay, Chairman Emeritus and director of The Manhattan Theatre Club and a trustee of the Lucius N. Littauer Foundation.

 At Harvard University, Solomon donated his collection of important children’s literature and illustrations to Houghton Library.
 He and his wife were the primary financial contributors to the renovation of Houghton.
 In his honor, Harvard built a new Gate to Harvard Yard, naming it the Peter J. Solomon, Class of 1960, Gate.
 Solomon is Chairman of the Friends of the Center for Jewish Studies at Harvard.
 He is also a member of the Council on Foreign Relations.
 Previously, he was an overseer of Harvard University.

 Solomon previously served on a number of not-for-profit boards, including: